oracle/weblogic-kubernetes-operator/site/developer.md

 Verify that you have the right image by running `docker images | grep webloogic-kubernetes-operator` on both machines and comparing the image ID.

-To create the Kuberentes YAML file to deploy the *operator*, update the inputs file (`create-operator-inputs.yaml`) and make sure the `imagePullPolicy` is set to `Never` and the `image` matches the name you used in your `docker build` command.
-Then run the *operator* installation script to deploy the *operator*:
+To create the Kuberentes YAML file to deploy the operator, update the inputs file (`create-operator-inputs.yaml`) and make sure the `imagePullPolicy` is set to `Never` and the `image` matches the name you used in your `docker build` command.
+Then run the operator installation script to deploy the operator:

 ```
 ./create-weblogic-operator.sh -i create-operator-inputs.yaml